Cancer Vaccines 2022

-The US Centers for Disease Control and Prevention (CDC) recommends cancer-prevention vaccinations for certain people, such as the Human Papillomavirus (HPV) Vaccine and for Hepatitis B, which is a liver disease caused by Hepatitis B virus (HBV).
+The US Centers for Disease Control and Prevention (CDC) recommends cancer-prevention vaccinations for most people, such as Human Papillomavirus (HPV) vaccines and Hepatitis B.

 Cancer Vaccine Discounts

 The InstantRx.com portal empowers quick access to vaccine and medication discount vendors.

 Feb.
 18. 2022 - Moderna's new checkpoint cancer vaccine candidate (mRNA-4359) expresses Indoleamine 2,3-dioxygenase and programmed death-ligand 1 antigens.
 Moderna designed mRNA-4359 with the goal of stimulating effector T-cells that target and kill suppressive immune and tumor cells that express target antigens.
 Moderna is planning to explore initial indications for advanced or metastatic cutaneous melanoma and non-small cell lung carcinoma.

 Melanoma is the fifth most common cancer diagnosis in the U.S. It accounts for 5.3% of all new cancer diagnoses and 1.5% of all cancer-related deaths.

 Feb.
 17, 2022 - Celsion Corporation announced the Data Safety Monitoring Board has unanimously recommended that the OVATION 2 Study continue treating patients with the dose of 100 mg/m2.

 Feb.17, 2022 - Applied DNA Sciences Inc. and EvviVax SRL published a preclinical study showing that LinearDNA vaccines used for cancer immunotherapy produced a strong immune and specific antitumoral response in preclinical mouse models.